omsai/pyALC/README.rst

 .. figure:: http://www.andor.com/images/product_images/microscopy_peripherals_laser_combiner_large.jpg
    :alt: Andor Laser Combiner with Multi-port Unit on front

-openALC address these limitations of Andor's SDK
+pyALC address these limitations of Andor's SDK
 ------------------------------------------------
 1. The Andor driver is hard coded to support the `PCIM-DDA06/16`_ card from Measurement Computing (MCC).
-This is a problem because the card is not supported in all Bio-imaging softwares, and also the interface for this card is a +5V-only 32-bit PCI slot which is uncommon on many modern PCs.
+This is a problem because the card is not supported in all Bio-imaging softwares, and also the interface for this card is a +5V-only 32-bit PCI slot which is uncommon on many modern PCs. **Update: Andor has made the their SDK independent of the DAC card**
 2. Closed source library.
 3. Not freely available for download.